nikhilweee/blog-jekyll/_posts/2017-04-12-rubiks-cube.md

 Also note the positions of the four corners at the end of every iteration.
 The algorithm repeats itself after three iterations.
 The highlighted corners can only be in one of the three possibilities.

 <object id="base" type="text/html" style="width: 100%; height: 500px;" data="/resources/cube/algorithms/urulurul"></object>

+## Orient the Last Layer Corners

+`R' D' R D`

+Swapping the edges on the last layer can be tricky to understand.
+Take a look below.
+Notice how the orienttion of the four corners is changed after an even iteration.
+<object id="base" type="text/html" style="width: 100%; height: 500px;" data="/resources/cube/algorithms/rdrd"></object>

+I hope this visual tour helps improve your understanding of the cube.
+I'm sure there might be better interpretations, so please feel free to comment.